mahseema/awesome-ai-tools/README.md

 - [Telborg](https://telborg.com/) - Write a high-quality first draft on any Climate topic in minutes
 - [Dittto.ai](https://dittto.ai) - Fix your hero copy with an AI trained on top SaaS websites.
 - [PulsePost](https://pulsepost.io/) - AI writer that Auto Publishes to your own website
+- [Steer](https://steerapp.ai/) - writing assistant just a shortcut away anywhere on your MacOS

 ### ChatGPT extensions